henriTai/TrafficSystem/README.md

 SKILLSET DEMONSTRATION

-I hope this code sample demonstrates that I am...

-1) Quick to adapt new concepts
-2) Proficient (yet a lot to learn) in tool development.
-(I also like graphics programming, and I would like to develop my skillset towards technical artist related areas in the future)
-3) Good understanding of Unity / C#
+I hope this sample showcases my general know-how with Unity at at this moment and my ability to design tools to enhance workflow.
+Of these scripts I'm especially pleased with the road creation tool scripts (ParallelBezierSplines.cs, ParallelBezierSplinesInspector.cs, IntersectionTool.cs, IntersectionToolInspector.cs).
+The usage of these tools is demonstrated in the this video https://drive.google.com/file/d/1eotpLKeEh9e24v911EbFzfwRBqIF4iVL/view?usp=sharing and this written user guide https://drive.google.com/file/d/1jwPRdeip8V-d_bzuRwhruFJoF9e0enQS/view?usp=sharing (both in finnish).

 ABOUT THE TRAFFIC SYSTEM